Basic rules of play

 A.4.1.2. no claim can be made regarding incorrect set-up or orientation of the chessboard.

-A.4.3.
-To claim a win on time, the claimant may stop the chessclock and notify the arbiter.
-For the claim to be successful, the claimant must have time remaining on his own clock after the chessclock has been stopped.
+A.4.3 To claim a win on time, the claimant may stop the chessclock and notify the arbiter.
 However, the game is drawn if the position is such that the claimant cannot checkmate the player's king by any possible series of legal moves.

-A.4.5.
-The arbiter can also call a flag fall, if he observes it.
+A.4.5 The arbiter shall also call a flag fall, if he observes it.

 A.5 The regulations of an event shall specify whether Article A.3 or Article A.4 shall apply for the entire event.